 SICARs must invest in risk capital and have no obligation of investment diversification (unlike UCIs).
 Therefore, SICARs can invest all of their funds in a single company or project.
 A SICAR can also be structured as an umbrella vehicle with separate compartments enabling it to run different investment policies in each compartment.

-In addition, the duty of the custodian is the same as for SIFs (that is, its monitoring duty is restricted to the general safekeeping of the assets) (SICAR Amendment Law).
+The duty of the custodian is the same as for specialised investment companies (fonds d'investissement specialisés) (SIFs) (that is, its monitoring duty is restricted to the general safekeeping of the assets).

 SIFs.
 SIFs are subject to lighter statutory rules than other UCIs.
-The following can create and/or invest in a SIF (see Question 12, Type of investors):
+The following can create or invest in a SIF (see Question 12):

 Other well-informed investors (whether legal or physical persons).

 The SIF aims to be an attractive vehicle through its flexible functioning rules, and the extensive scope of assets open to investment.
 A SIF can be used to invest in any kind of assets without limitation, to the extent it complies with the general risk spreading rules (see Question 13).
 It is authorised and supervised by the CSSF and has a neutral tax regime.
 A SIF can be created as:

 A common fund (fonds commun de placement) (FCP).
 This is a contractually drawn up set of jointly owned assets with no legal personality, managed by a Luxembourg management company.

 An investment company with a variable share capital (société d'investissement à capital variable) (SICAV), incorporated as any of the following:

 A company with a fixed share capital (société d'investissement à capital fixe) (SICAF), which is incorporated as any of the following: